spring-projects/spring-data-examples/README.md

 * `example` - Example for basic Sprign Data Redis setup.
 * `cluster-sentinel` - Example for Redis cluster and Sentinel support.

+## Spring Data Elasticsearch

+* `example` - Example how to use basic text search, geo-spatial search and facets.

 ## Miscellaneous

 * `multi-store` - Example project to use both Spring Data MongoDB and Spring Data JPA in one project.